 1. The deacon appointment process begins when a man expresses his desire to serve as a deacon.
-Lord willing, this desire comes from a humble, genuine desire to use the gifts God has given him to lead and bless the church.
-1 Tim 3:1
+Lord willing, this desire comes from a humble, genuine desire to use the gifts God has given him to lead and bless the church (1 Tim 3:1).
+Pastors may also select qualified men and call them to prayerfully consider serving in this role.
+(1 Tim 3:1, Acts 6:2-3).

-2. The elders meet with the prospective deacon and his family, to get to know him, and consider his moral and spiritual fitness for serving, based on the qualifications noted above.
-More than one meeting may be needed.
-1 Timothy 3:10, Acts 6:2-3.
+2. The pastors meet with the prospective deacon and his family, to get to know him, and consider his moral and spiritual fitness for serving, based on the qualifications noted above.
+More than one meeting may be needed (1 Timothy 3:10, Acts 6:2-3).

-3. If the elders prayerfully decide to continue the process, the church members should be informed of the prospective deacon’s desire to serve.
-This is not a popularity contest, but rather a serious process by which members of the church affirm those who desire to serve as deacons, or identify clear reasons why the candidate does not meet one or more of the biblical requirements.
-Acts 6:5
+3. If the pastors prayerfully decide to continue the process, the church members should be informed of the prospective deacon’s desire to serve.
+This is not a popularity contest, but rather a serious process by which members of the church affirm those who desire to serve as deacons, or identify clear reasons why the candidate does not meet one or more of the biblical requirements (Acts 6:5).

 D. Practical Deacon Ministry